AnonymerNiklasistanonym/RaspiForBeginners/README.md

 1. Creating a directory/folder is simple and you did it :raised_hands:
 2. If the directory already exists you get an error prompt (`mkdir: cannot create directory 'cool folder': File exists`)
-3. If you come from a WINDOWS computer you probably wondered why there was no error prompt after I created first the folder `cool folder` and then `Cool folder` without any kind of error prompt.
-That is because of LINUX.
-The file system is in contrast to WINDOWS - if you put it simply - not case sensitive.
+3. If you come from a Windows computer you probably wondered why there was no error prompt after I created first the folder `cool folder` and then `Cool folder` without any kind of error prompt.
+That is because of Linux.
+The file system is in contrast to Windows - if you put it simply - not case sensitive.
 You can create files and folders with the same name as long as there is a difference in large or lower case.
-On WINDOWS computers you can't do this.
+On Windows computers you can't do this.
 Every file in a directory there can only have a unique name.
 4. Wait a second, I want also to create files :disappointed:...

 ------